Somerset Place

 Made for modern living

-In order to re-order the internal spaces of the western end to be suitable for residential accommodation, careful scoping of the demolition of inappropriate and redundant 20th Century structures was required.
+To re-order the internal spaces of the western end to be suitable for residential accommodation, careful scoping of the demolition of inappropriate and redundant 20th century structures was required.
 This was followed by the detailing of new stair and lift access, and the introduction of new floor-plates.
-All carried out to ensure they integrated fully with the original listed building fabric.c
+All the works were carried out to ensure they integrated fully with the original listed building fabric.

 A new drainage network

-The existing combined drains to the property were in a poor condition and poorly configured, they required extensive repairs and separation into storm and foul runs where possible.
-This allowed the storm water to be attenuated to reduce the impact on the combined drains in the event of extreme rainfall events.
+The existing combined drains to the property were in a poor condition and poorly configured; they required extensive repairs and separation into storm and foul runs where possible.
+This allowed the storm water to be attenuated to reduce the impact on the combined drains in the event of extreme rainfall.
 The final sewer network was adopted by the local water authority.

 A word from the Project Lead